Close

 RESEARCH PROCESS

-To address this challenge, a Covenant Eyes' UX designer created the Report Summary Module, to be added to the top of each email report.
-This feature aimed to help accountability partners quickly and accurately assess whether or not he/she should be concerned about the customer's recent internet activity.
+To address this challenge, a Covenant Eyes' UX designer created the Report Summary Module, a feature designed to sit at the top of each accountability report email.
+Its purpose was to reduce cognitive effort and minimize decision fatigue by helping accountability partners quickly and accurately assess whether or not he/she should be concerned about the customer's recent internet activity.

-The goal of this research was to test the effectiveness of two Summary Module design concepts compared to the current email report format.
-We hypothesized that the Report Summary Module would enable accountability partners to evaluate activity reports with higher accuracy.
+The goal of this behavioral experiment was to evaluate the effectiveness of two different Summary Module design concepts compared to the current report format.
+We hypothesized that adding a Summary Module would improve decision accuracy and reduce the cognitive effort required to review reports, principles closely tied to cognitive load reduction and salience in behavioral economics.

-I compared and contrasted these behavioral and attitudinal data including:
+I analyzed both behavioral and attitudinal outcomes, including:

 A report concept tested with accountability partners